spranesh/Redhawk/README.rst

     $ redhawk query '**/DefineFunction/FunctionArguments/@[name="self"][0, 0]' counter.py

-NOTE: For convenience's sake, even `[0, -1, 0]`, or `[0, -1, 0, 0, .. , 0]`
+Note: For convenience's sake, even `[0, -1, 0]`, or `[0, -1, 0, 0, .. , 0]` is
-is defined to return the same result.
+defined to return the same result.
 Read the 'Position Syntax' section in the documentation of `redhawk.common.xpath` for more information.

 An abstract grammar of the query language can be found via::